NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

 # Demo 1: Learning NGC Generative Models

-In this demonstration, we will learn how to use ngc-learn's Model Museum to fit an NGC generative model, specifically called a generative neural coding network (GNCN), to the MNIST database.
+In this demonstration, we will learn how to use ngc-learn's Model Museum to fit an NGC generative model, also called a generative neural coding network (GNCN), to the MNIST database.
 Specifically, we will focus on training three key models, each from different points in history, and estimating their marginal log likelihoods.
 Along the way, we will see how to fit a prior to our models and examine how a simple configuration file will be set up to allow for easy recording of experimental settings.

+Concretely, after going through this demonstration, you will:

+1. Understand how to import and train models from ngc-learn's Model Museum.
+2. Fit a density estimator to an NGC model's latent space to create a prior.
+3. Estimate the marginal log likelihood of three GNCNs using the prior-fitting scheme designed in this demonstration.

 Note that the two folders of interest to this demonstration are:
-+ `examples/demo1/`: which contains the scripts
++ `examples/demo1/`: this contains the necessary scripts and configuration files
-+ `examples/data`: which contains a zipped copy of the MNIST database arrays
++ `examples/data`: this contains a zipped copy of the MNIST database arrays

 ## Setting Up and Training a Generative System